xavier-maisse/Modelization_Pool/README.md

 # Modelization_Pool
 Modelization maths

-\nYou need to run it with Cocalc.
+You need to run it with Cocalc.

 Rf. https://cocalc.com/